jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

   - terraform
 ---

+## Intro

-Terraform works based on a configuration file, in this case config.tf.
-The configuration defines your infrastructure, in this instance as providers and resources.
+Terraform works using a configuration file named `config.tf`, it defines all the infrastructure to be created.
+You need to describe your providers and resources.

-A provider is an abstract way of handling the underlying infrastructure and responsible for managing the lifecycle of a resource.
+A _provider_ is an abstract way of handling the underlying infrastructure responsible for managing the lifecycle of a resource.
+E.g. docker, aws, etc

-A resource are components of your infrastructure, for example a container or image.
+A _resource_ are components of your infrastructure, for example a container or image.

-We will use a `config.tf` file to setup our lab environment.
+We will explain this process using a simple `config.tf` file in orden to setup our lab environment.

+### Defining a provider

 ```shell
 cat > config.tf << EOF